fullcalendar/fullcalendar/CONTRIBUTING.md

 	npm install

-## What to Edit

-When modifying files, please do not edit generated files in the `dist/` directories.
-Please edit the original files in the `src/` directories.

 ## Development Workflow

 After you make code changes, you'll want to compile the JS/CSS so that it can be previewed from the tests and examples.
 You can either manually rebuild each time you make a change: